 AGD develops laws and policy that support safety, diversity, fairness and justice in the community.
 Many of our 'business-as-usual' initiatives are designed to make our workplace and community a safer place for women.

-We assess and pay claims by women who have been subjected to domestic violence.
+We assess and pay claims by women who have been subjected to domestic violence and have lodged a claim for compensation.
 Interim payments to meet urgent needs related to a claim are offered in some circumstances.
+Victims of sexual violence can be assisted by an interim payment to access counselling.

 We also provide advice to the Attorney-General regarding requests for 'ex gratia payments' - voluntary payments - by women who have been subjected to domestic abuse, but no offence has been proven in court.